 Running a serviced accommodation business means you’re allowing a high turnover of mostly unvetted, short-term “tenants / guests” to use your property, which presents a risk to you, and your business.
 Serviced accommodation insurance protects your liabilities as a landlord, your property, and the income from your business.

 Our unique serviced accommodation cover allows you to switch between different tenancy types without changing your policy, giving you the ease to offer serviced accommodation, ASTs, rent-to-rent, and holiday home accommodation without the hassle of changing your insurance each time.

-The development of serviced accommodation and Airbnb style accommodation is a relatively new development.
-The ease in which properties can be advertised and let on a short term basis has opened this part of the property market to many people.
-Unfortunately the ease in which this sector is accessed has inadvertently exposed property owners to new risks and it is important to obtain expert advice on your risks.
+The rise of serviced accommodation and Airbnb style accommodation is a relatively new development.
+The ease in which properties can be advertised and let on a short-term basis has opened up this part of the property market to many people.
+Unfortunately, this has inadvertently exposed property owners to new risks and it is important to obtain expert advice on your risks.

-For the vast majority of cases no, but on occasion there maybe a little element of cover for “lodgers” however a lot of insurance cover will be restricted, such as theft and malicious damage.
+For the vast majority of cases no, but on occasion there maybe a small element of cover for “lodgers”.
+However a lot of insurance cover will be restricted, such as theft and malicious damage.

 In most cases there is no cover.
-This is due to a regular stipulation in these policies that there must be an Assured Shorthold Tenancy agreement in place.
-When properties/rooms are let by the night this is not possible.
+This is due to a common stipulation in these policies that there must be an Assured Shorthold Tenancy (AST) agreement in place.
+When properties/rooms are let by the night it is not possible to have an AST.

-In some instances holiday let insurance may be better for you as the cover is more appropriate.
-However we will take the time to understand your requirements and provide advice and guidance on the right cover.
+In some instances holiday let insurance may be better for you if the cover is more appropriate.
+However, we will take the time to understand your requirements and provide advice and guidance on the right cover.